More Trivia from Fright Night

 I tried to give the film some validity for a modern audience by rooting it in reality.
 For the first third, try selling the fact that this is happening in a real town, to a real family, to a real boy.
 Just to build up a willing suspension of disbelief for the audience.
 Once you've done that, you can get as fanciful as you want.
 I'm not sure what FRIGHT NIGHT is.
 It's a horror-fantasy-comedy, yet it doesn't poke fun at the genre, per se.
 It's very faithful to the traditions of the genre.
 I was determined to respect all the conventions of a traditional vampire story--coffin-beds, empty mirrors and the like--but to place them in a contemporary context."

-When he sees a different kind of "lady of the night" enter the house next door and then turn up on TV as the top murder story he needs no further convincing!
+When he sees a different kind of "lady of the night" enter the house next door and then her murder turn up on TV as the top news story he needs no further convincing!

 After hopelessly bungling his attempts to convince the police of his story, he turns to his idol, Peter Vincent (Roddy McDowall) "The Great Vampire Killer" from his favorite TV show, "Fright Night".

 Of course, Vincent is merely a (newly out of work) actor and is somewhat freaked out --and worried for Charley's sanity-- and refuses to help.
 It isn't until an impassioned plea (and offer of money) from Charley's sweet, innocent girlfriend, Ami, that he reluctantly agrees to help demonstrate to Charley that vampires don't really exist.

 Unfortunately, for the duo, Dandridge is all too real, and crosses, holy water and more than a little faith will be required before the night is out...

 One of the true greats from the 80's.
 Fabulous script and acclaimed performances from this brilliant cast.
 Not to be missed.